Business Strategy in an Age of Polarization

-Companies that build influence and manage their beyond-market environment well have proven to grow faster, realize higher margins, and outperform the stock market.
-With billions at stake, strategy beyond markets is the new frontier in corporate value creation.
+Companies that skillfully navigate their beyond-market environment grow faster, enjoy higher margins, and consistently outperform the market.
+With billions at stake, this is no longer optional—beyond-market strategy is the new frontier of corporate value creation.

-This substack is the place to learn how to win in an age of polarization.
+This Substack is your guide to winning in an age of polarization.

 Subscribe to Strategy beyond Markets